-Please join us for the 4th Annual Ohio Mass Spectrometry and Metabolomics Symposium.
-The symposium will be held virtually from 1-5 p.m.
+The 4th Annual Ohio Mass Spectrometry and Metabolomics Symposium will be held virtually from 1-5 p.m.
 EST on October 7 and 8, 2020.
 Registration is free, but required.

 The purpose of the annual two-day joint meeting of the Annual Ohio Mass Spectrometry Symposium and Annual Conference on Food and Nutritional Metabolomics is to provide an opportunity for academic and industrial researchers in the region to present their findings, share information, discuss research challenges with colleagues, and spark new collaborations in the rapidly advancing fields of mass spectrometry and metabolomics.
 This year due to the Covid-19 pandemic, OMSMS 2020 will be held as a virtual symposium.